What is a payment aggregator and how does it work? What is a payment aggregator example? Too many questions, one answer- This guide!

 Third-Party Payment Aggregator

 Newsflash: eCommerce sales are growing at an unprecedented rate.
-Ecommerce sales are expected to hit USD 5.4 trillion by 2022.
-In fact, even after the pandemic, India saw a 36% increase in eCommerce orders in the last quarter of 2020.
+E-commerce sales are expected to hit USD 8.1 trillion by 2026.
+In fact, even after the pandemic, India saw a 36% increase in eCommerce orders in the last quarter of 2020 and expects to reach USD 350 billion by 2030.

 This goes to show the important role payment aggregators will play in the future of eCommerce.